 In addition to focusing upon the empirical realities of tort law, the course also considers some of the theories that explain and/or justify the rules that are supposed to guide tort law and litigation.
 Consideration of the these rules is divided into topics, including damages, insurance, negligence, duty, causation, defenses, strict liability, and intentional torts.

 Students are expected to find their assignments on the Web.
-Students should be certain that they are subscribed to Moodle and should check email often.
+Students should be certain that they are subscribed to the class listserv and should check email often.
 Students will also use the Internet for examination of some course materials and for some class discussions and assignments.